stormchaserroleplaying/stormchaserRPG/Equipment/Armour/Proficiency/index.md

 ---

 # Armour Proficiency
 Anyone can put on a suit of armour or strap a shield to an arm.
 However, only those proficient in the armour's use know how to wear it effectively.
-Your class gives you proficiency with certain types of armour.
-If you wear armour that you lack proficiency with, you suffer disadvantage on any ability check or attack roll that involves Strength or Dexterity and you can't cast spells.
+Proficiency with the three weight classes of of armour can be purchased as a [talent](https://stormchaserroleplaying.com/stormchaserRPG/Talents/Armour/).
+If you wear armour that you lack proficiency with, you suffer -1d on any ability check or attack roll that involves Strength or Dexterity and you can't cast spells.

 ## Light Armour
 Made from supple and thin materials, light armour offers protection without sacrificing mobility.